What Does an EIN Number Look Like? (It’s More Familiar Than You Think)

 What is an EIN number used for?

-An EIN is issued by the Internal Revenue Service (IRS) and is used by the United States IRS to identify your business for tax purposes.
+The United States IRS uses your EIN to identify your business for tax purposes.
 Another name for an Employer Identification Number is a Federal Tax Identification Number (FTIN).

-An EIN is required in order for companies to file taxes as a separate entity as opposed to filing taxes under an individual’s Social Security number (SSN).
+An EIN number is required to file taxes as a separate entity.
+Without an EIN number as a self-employed individual, you would file your taxes using your Social Security number (SSN).
 With an EIN, a business owner doesn’t have to use their personal Social Security number in order to file taxes for their business.

 Who is required to have an EIN?